Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

 \subsection{Transition diagram for a basic zigzag filtration}

-In this section we focus on a special type of zigzag filtration of block decomposition.
+In this section we focus on a special type of zigzag filtration of block decompositions.
 Namely, we say that $\zzBD$ is a \emph{basic zigzag filtration} if for every $\tdyn\in\Lambda$, depending on the type of the map, we have:

-In other words, at each step of the zigzag filtration, an isolating block can split into at most two other isolating blocks when $\BD_\tdyn\ovscr\BD_{\tdyn+1}$, or an isolating block can merge with at most one other to create a new larger isolating blocks in step $\lambda+1$ when $\BD_\tdyn\inscr\BD_{\tdyn+1}$.
+In other words, at each step of the zigzag filtration, an isolating block can split into at most two other isolating blocks when $\BD_\tdyn\ovscr\BD_{\tdyn+1}$, or an isolating block can merge with at most one other to create a new larger isolating block in step $\lambda+1$ when $\BD_\tdyn\inscr\BD_{\tdyn+1}$.
 Therefore, each observed combinatorial bifurcation is a split into an attractor-repeller pair.
-In what follows, we sometimes slightly abuse the terminology and say that $(P,E)$ is an index pair for isolating block $B$ meaning that $(P,E)$ is an index pair for $\inv_\cV B$.